logologo

 Common Mistakes to Avoid

-• Using an outdated going rate.
-Rates are updated periodically.
-Always check the current Appendix Skilled Occupations rather than relying on older HR guidance.
+Rates change.
+Always check the current Appendix Skilled Occupations rather than relying on older HR guidance or last year's offer letter.

-• Forgetting the hourly minimum.
-If an employee's annual salary converts to less than £17.13/hour based on 48-hour weeks, they fail even if the annual figure looks correct.
+Don't confuse the going rate with a market rate.
+The going rate is a legal minimum, not a benchmark for what the role is worth.
+And watch the hourly floor: if an employee's annual salary converts to less than £17.13/hour based on 48-hour weeks, the application fails even if the annual figure looks fine.

-• Not accounting for part-time workers.
-Going rates are expressed as annual full-time equivalents.
-Part-time workers must be paid the proportional equivalent per hour, not a reduced annual figure.
+For part-time workers, going rates are expressed as annual full-time equivalents.
+You must pay the proportional equivalent per hour, not simply a reduced annual figure.

 Frequently Asked Questions